Ann Fagan Ginger: Background and career

+The author of 22 books and many articles, Ginger lectured widely.
+She served as a visiting professor of law at Hastings University, the University of Santa Clara, and San Francisco State.
+Ginger's biography of the pioneering left-wing immigration lawyer, Carol Weiss King, was published in 1993.
+She was an expert in human rights and peace law under the statutes and treaties of the United States and the United Nations.
+In his own autobiography, Tigar described Ginger as "a superb editor and writer."

+In the 1960s, Ginger was married to James Fenton Wood.
+In the 21st century her life partner was J.R.
+"Richard" Challacombe.
+One son predeceased her.

+Ginger died in Berkeley on August 20, 2025, at the age of 100.

-Marriage and Harvard Controversy
+Marriage and Harvard controversy

-From the late 1940s until the mid-1950s, Ann Fagan Ginger was married to historian and author Ray Ginger (1924 – 1975).
+From the 1944 until the mid-1950s, Ann Fagan Ginger was married to historian and author Ray Ginger (1924 – 1975).
 In September 2000, she wrote to the Harvard Board of Overseers demanding an apology for Harvard's 1954 action in forcing her then-husband to resign his position at the Business School for refusing to swear he was not a Communist.
 Harvard had demanded the same of Ann Ginger, although she was not a university employee.
 Harvard further demanded that the couple leave Massachusetts as a condition of receiving Ray Ginger's final two weeks' pay.
 Ann Ginger was then pregnant with their second son.
 At the time of her 2000 letter, she also made public FBI files that confirmed the Gingers' account of being required to sign a non-Communist oath.
 This was the first documented proof of Harvard having made such a demand, which Harvard had previously publicly denied.

 Harvard replied a few months later, admitting that Ray Ginger had been forced out of the faculty but not apologizing.
 Board of Overseers President Sharon Gagnon wrote: "I would not presume to ... second-guess the motives or judgments of individuals in that difficult time.
 It seems clear, however, that Harvard took an action in the case of Mr. Ginger that many thoughtful people today, looking back, would not find appropriate."
 Ann Ginger found the response insufficient and said Harvard needed a truth and reconciliation commission to make it face what it had done.

-Francis Boyle, law professor at the University of Illinois, and a 1976 graduate of Harvard Law School, initiated a national campaign to lobby Harvard to conduct a public inquiry, issue a meaningful apology, and endow a chair in the Gingers' name for the study of peace, justice, and human rights.
+Francis Boyle, law professor at the University of Illinois, and a 1976 graduate of Harvard Law School, initiated an unsuccessful campaign to lobby Harvard to conduct a public inquiry, issue a meaningful apology, and endow a chair in the Gingers' name for the study of peace, justice, and human rights.